The best gluten free carrot cake recipe with cream cheese frosting. Make carrot cake gluten free using only oat flour and coconut flour!

 - Preheat oven to 350 degrees

-- Use a mixer to beat carrots, eggs, vanilla, olive oil, applesauce, and brown sugar until well combined
+- Use a mixer to beat carrots, eggs, vanilla extract, olive oil, applesauce, and brown sugar until well combined

 - In a separate bowl, whisk together oat flour, coconut flour, baking soda, baking powder, salt, cinnamon, and nutmeg